UK economy will shrink without Brexit deal, IMF warns

 Prime Minister Theresa May has struggled to bridge a deep divide within her Conservative Party about how close a relationship Britain should have with the EU.

-She is hoping to make progress towards a deal when she meets fellow EU leaders this week.
+She is hoping to make progress toward a deal when she meets fellow EU leaders this week.

 British finance minister Philip Hammond, speaking alongside Lagarde, said the government had to heed the “clear warnings” from the IMF of a no-deal Brexit.

-Hammond has been criticised by some Conservative Party lawmakers who say he wants to keep Britain too close to the EU.
+Hammond has been criticized by some Conservative Party lawmakers who say he wants to keep Britain too close to the EU.

 Many Brexit supporters say Britain must distance itself from Brussels in order to strike its own trade deals with fast-growing economies around the world.